 Used or Unused?

 Some view masks as authentic only if used in a cultural context by the relevant society.
 A mask used in a performance or ritual is by definition authentic.
-However, if is a fallacy that an unused mask is inauthentic.
-The only difference between a new mask made for cultural use and a used mask of that type is wear, such as sweat stains, abrasions, or chips.
+However, it is a fallacy that an unused mask is necessarily inauthentic.
+The only difference between a new mask made for cultural use and a used mask of that type may be wear from use, such as sweat stains, abrasions, or chips.
 Wear may be very light even after long years of use, depending on climate factors and how the mask was used and stored.
 Japanese Noh masks, for example, may be coated with lacquer on the interior to prevent damage from sweat stains, never touched on the outside during a performance, carefully cleaned after use, and stored in padded boxes between uses.
 Evidence of use would typically be minimal.
 Mexican Tastoan masks, in contrast, have an uncoated interior, are used in a vigorous performance involving a real physical battle, and may be stored in the open.
 Use tends to be evident after a relatively short time.

 In either case, however, use does not add to authenticity, in the sense that even a new mask reflects culturally embedded beliefs and production techniques.
 Only through magical thinking can stains and damage make a mask more authentic.
 Past use does give a mask “history,” but history is different from authenticity, and history only matters if its specific details are known.

 Many masks are made specifically as souvenirs for tourists.
 It is common to view such masks as inauthentic, and frequently they do not closely resemble masks made for actual use.
 However, morphologically, such masks may be as authentic as any culturally used mask.
 Many of the higher quality tourist masks are indistinguishable from masks made for actual use, with the possible exception of missing attachment holes, straps, or accouterments.
 Because the intentions of the maker may be irrelevant to the characteristics of the mask, such masks may well be an authentic cultural expression.